-There are apps which can help you monitor your money.
-You could check if your bank offers text alerts that send you a message if your balance drops below a certain point.
+There are apps, which can help you monitor your money.
+You could check if your bank offers text alerts that send you a message if your balance drops below a certain amount.

 Some graduate accounts charge 0% interest on overdrafts for a fixed period of time, giving you the opportunity to pay back your overdraft.
 Again, you’ll need to check this before switching.

-If you’re wanting to close your student account, you’ll need to have paid back your student overdraft before you’re able to.
+If you want to close your student account, you’ll need to have paid back your student overdraft before you’re able to.

-Whether you’re wanting to pay your overdraft back while you’re studying or when you’ve left uni, there are some things which may help, including:
+Whether you’re wanting to pay your overdraft back while you’re studying or when you’ve left uni, there are some things you can do, such as:

 If you’re finding your student overdraft unmanageable and are struggling to get out of it, there are ways you can get help.
 You could speak to a trusted family member or friend, your bank or seek professional advice.

-There’s also debt organisations which may be able to help, such as:
+Debt organisations may also be able to help, such as: